stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 ### Resources

-With the framework for descriptor sets in place we next need functionality to update the _resources_ for a descriptor set.
+A descriptor set is essentially a mutable map of _resources_ indexed by the bindings in the layout.

 We first define a descriptor set resource: